 My love of water brings me to my pond every day, sometimes more than once.

 I was at my pond today laying in the grass when I had an interesting idea.

 My high school English teacher once cautioned against looking for literary tropes in your own life.
 The tone in which he said it was foreboding and ominous, emphasized by his following silence.
 This been a reoccurring theme in my life from the professor of my first university class, Intro to Fiction, saying, “Fiction is history” to Doctor Who: “We’re all stories in the end.”
 If that is the case, if life is really just a story, then it can be analyzed like a novel can.
 Joseph Campbell’s book The Hero of a Thousand faces, looks at how cultures throughout time who never interacted with one another created myths and stories that (aside from smaller details, like names) were exactly the same.
 This means that there are really only a very small number of stories.
-Every story is simply a retelling variation of these stories.
+Every story is simply a retelling or variation of these already existing stories.
 Thus, if there are only a number of stories, once which type of story being told is discerned, the end can be predicted.
 If life is just a story, then life can be predicted.
 As someone who always sees herself in tragic characters, I understand why my English teacher cautioned against looking at life this way.
 It is a dangerous rabbit hole to fall down.